roscibely/DMC-with-input-saturation-constrained/README.md

+# Dynamic matrix control
+# with input saturation constrained ⚙️

-# Dynamic matrix control with input saturation constrained ⚙️
+The dynamic matrix control (DMC) with input saturation constrained is implemented with an anti-windup (AW) technique proposed by [Turner et. al.](10.23919/ECC.2003.7085001)

    📍 Package required: